 Iris & June

 Just a few minutes’ walk from the station on Howick Place, Iris & June is one of Victoria’s best-loved independent cafés.
-Bright, relaxed and reliably good, it’s the kind of place you’ll want to return to whether you’re grabbing a quick sandwich or sitting down for something more filling.
+Bright, relaxed and reliably good, it’s the kind of London Victoria lunch spot you’ll want to return to whether you’re grabbing a quick sandwich or sitting down for something more filling.

 Everything is made on site, from colourful salads and soups to daily bakes and cakes.
 The menu changes with the seasons, and there are plenty of vegetarian and vegan options too.
 It’s popular with local office workers, but it never feels chaotic.
 If you’ve just stepped off a train and need to reset, this is a great place to start.